PennyMac Mortgage Investment Trust (NYSE:PMT) Given New $18.50 Price Target at Piper Sandler

-PennyMac Mortgage Investment Trust (NYSE:PMT – Get Rating) had its target price dropped by Piper Sandler from $19.00 to $18.50 in a research note issued on Tuesday, The Fly reports.
-The brokerage currently has an “overweight” rating on the real estate investment trust’s stock.
-Piper Sandler’s target price would indicate a potential upside of 9.34% from the stock’s previous close.
+PennyMac Mortgage Investment Trust (NYSE:PMT – Get Rating) had its price target reduced by Piper Sandler from $19.00 to $18.50 in a report issued on Tuesday, The Fly reports.
+They currently have an overweight rating on the real estate investment trust’s stock.
 Piper Sandler also issued estimates for PennyMac Mortgage Investment Trust’s Q3 2022 earnings at $0.55 EPS and Q1 2023 earnings at $0.51 EPS.

-Other research analysts have also recently issued reports about the company.
-Zacks Investment Research cut PennyMac Mortgage Investment Trust from a “hold” rating to a “strong sell” rating in a report on Thursday, January 6th.
-B. Riley cut their target price on PennyMac Mortgage Investment Trust from $23.00 to $22.00 and set a “buy” rating on the stock in a research report on Thursday, December 9th.
-Barclays cut their target price on PennyMac Mortgage Investment Trust from $19.00 to $18.00 in a research report on Monday, January 10th.
-Jonestrading began coverage on PennyMac Mortgage Investment Trust in a research report on Friday, January 7th.
-They set a “buy” rating and a $20.50 target price on the stock.
-Finally, BTIG Research raised PennyMac Mortgage Investment Trust from a “neutral” rating to a “buy” rating and set a $18.50 target price on the stock in a research report on Friday, January 7th.
-Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat, PennyMac Mortgage Investment Trust has a consensus rating of “Hold” and a consensus price target of $19.91.
+A number of other research firms also recently issued reports on PMT.
+Barclays dropped their price objective on shares of PennyMac Mortgage Investment Trust from $19.00 to $18.00 in a report on Monday, January 10th.
+Zacks Investment Research lowered PennyMac Mortgage Investment Trust from a hold rating to a strong sell rating in a research report on Thursday, January 6th.
+B. Riley decreased their price objective on PennyMac Mortgage Investment Trust from $23.00 to $22.00 and set a buy rating on the stock in a report on Thursday, December 9th.
+Jonestrading initiated coverage on PennyMac Mortgage Investment Trust in a research note on Friday, January 7th.
+They issued a buy rating and a $20.50 target price for the company.
+Finally, StockNews.com assumed coverage on shares of PennyMac Mortgage Investment Trust in a research report on Thursday, March 31st.
+They set a sell rating on the stock.
+Two investment analysts have rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat, PennyMac Mortgage Investment Trust currently has a consensus rating of Hold and a consensus target price of $19.91.

-Institutional investors have recently bought and sold shares of the stock.
-Invesco Ltd. grew its holdings in PennyMac Mortgage Investment Trust by 98.7% in the fourth quarter.
-Invesco Ltd. now owns 2,230,488 shares of the real estate investment trust’s stock valued at $38,654,000 after purchasing an additional 1,107,783 shares during the period.
-Norges Bank purchased a new position in PennyMac Mortgage Investment Trust during the fourth quarter worth approximately $17,544,000.
+Several institutional investors have recently added to or reduced their stakes in PMT.
+Invesco Ltd. raised its position in PennyMac Mortgage Investment Trust by 98.7% in the 4th quarter.
+Invesco Ltd. now owns 2,230,488 shares of the real estate investment trust’s stock worth $38,654,000 after buying an additional 1,107,783 shares during the last quarter.
+Norges Bank purchased a new position in shares of PennyMac Mortgage Investment Trust during the fourth quarter valued at approximately $17,544,000.
 K2 Principal Fund L.P. lifted its position in PennyMac Mortgage Investment Trust by 213.2% during the third quarter.
-K2 Principal Fund L.P. now owns 1,200,315 shares of the real estate investment trust’s stock worth $23,634,000 after buying an additional 817,086 shares in the last quarter.
-Par Capital Management Inc. purchased a new position in PennyMac Mortgage Investment Trust during the third quarter worth approximately $42,278,000.
-Finally, Greenwich Investment Management Inc. purchased a new position in PennyMac Mortgage Investment Trust during the fourth quarter worth approximately $9,430,000.
-70.84% of the stock is currently owned by hedge funds and other institutional investors.
+K2 Principal Fund L.P. now owns 1,200,315 shares of the real estate investment trust’s stock valued at $23,634,000 after purchasing an additional 817,086 shares during the period.
+Par Capital Management Inc. bought a new stake in PennyMac Mortgage Investment Trust in the 3rd quarter worth approximately $42,278,000.
+Finally, Greenwich Investment Management Inc. bought a new stake in PennyMac Mortgage Investment Trust in the 4th quarter worth approximately $9,430,000.
+70.84% of the stock is currently owned by institutional investors.

 About PennyMac Mortgage Investment Trust (Get Rating)